-We used maximum-variation sampling (Patton, 2002) to select our interview participants.
-According to Patton, the maximum variation sampling technique enables researchers to select participants who vary widely on a particular trait or characteristic in order to identify themes that cut across a diverse sample.
-We used this technique to select students from each of the three classes that worked together for the unit who appeared to 1) like the unit a lot or 2) were non-committal about their enjoyment of the unit, based on teachers' and researchers' observations.
-The sample included Bobby, a student with MD; Carrie and Jack, two students with MiCD; David and Andy, two students with LD; Sally, a student with ED; and the three teachers - Charlene, the LD/ED teacher; Sarah, the MiCD teacher; and Theresa, the MoCD/MD/SCD teacher.
-None of the students included in the interview sample suffered from physical disabilities.
+We submitted our research protocol to the university's Committee on Human Subjects and obtained approval.
+We used maximum-variation sampling (Patton, 2002) to select the interview sample for the study because we wanted to interview an equal number of students, with various disabilities, who appeared to 1) like the unit a lot or 2) were non-committal about their enjoyment of the unit based on teachers' and researchers' observations.
+The sample included Bobby, a student with MD; Carrie and Jack, two students with MiCD; David and Andy, two students with LD; Sally, a student with ED; and the three teachers - Charlene, who taught students with LD and ED; Sarah, who taught students with MiCD; and Theresa, who taught students with MoCD, MD, and SCD.